The Principia Rewrite

 , for typesetting any symbol in Principia’s Volume ICoq

-, going from its introduction through the end of its propositional logic (up to *5).There are further developments to come: a high priority for the project is to build a map of the first five chapters (“starred numbers”) of Principia - because maps are fun and cool, besides being informative when done well.
+file of Principia’s propositional logic (*1-*5), running about 4,700 lines of code / 113 pagesThere are further developments to come: a high priority for the project is to build a map of the first five chapters (“starred numbers”) of Principia - because maps are fun and cool, besides being informative when done well.